Living with Wildlife

 Introduction & Species | Interacting with Wildlife | Common Questions

-The Department of Natural Resources does not provide removal or capture services for problem wildlife.
-If necessary, you can contact a qualified Wildlife or Waterfowl Control Operator to deal with problem wildlife (such as causing damage or posing a threat to people or domestic animals).
+The Department of Natural Resources does not provide removal or capture services for wildlife.
+If necessary, you can contact a qualified Wildlife or Waterfowl Control Operator to help with wildlife removal.
 Operators name their own rates and fees.

-For more information, contact the Division of Fish & Wildlife at 317-232-4200 or dfw@dnr.IN.gov.
-If you have questions about permits, view our permits webpage or contact the DNR Permit Coordinator at 317-232-4102 or wildlifepermits@dnr.IN.gov.
+For more information, contact the DNR Customer Service at 317-232-4200 or dfw@dnr.IN.gov.
+If you have questions about permits, view the permits webpage or contact the DNR Permit Coordinator at 317-232-4102 or wildlifepermits@dnr.IN.gov.

 Domesticated animals are not regulated by the Indiana Department of Natural Resources.